GraemeMalcolm/ai-stuff/instructions/03-instructions.md

 For example, a grocery store might use an object detection model to implement an automated checkout system that scans a conveyor belt using a camera, and can identify specific items without the need to place each item on the belt and scan them individually.

 The **Custom Vision** cognitive service in Microsoft Azure provides a cloud-based solution for creating and publishing custom object detection models.

-To test the capabilities of the Custom Vision service to detect objects in images, we'll use a simple command-line application that runs in the Cloud Shell.
-The same principles and functionality apply in real-world solutions, such as web sites or phone apps.

-## Create a Cognitive Services resource

-To use the Custom Vision service, you need an Azure resource that you can use to train a model, and a resource with which you can publish it for applications to use.
-You can use the same resource for each of these tasks, or you can use different resources for each to allocate costs separately provided both resources are created in the same region.
-The resource for either (or both) tasks can be a general **Cognitive Services** resource, or a specific **Custom Vision** resource.
-Use the following instructions to create a new **Cognitive Services** resource (or you can use an existing resource if you have one).

-In Azure, you can use the ***Custom Vision*** cognitive service to train an image classification model based on existing images.
+In Azure, you can use the Custom Vision service to train an image classification model based on existing images.
 There are two elements to creating an image classification solution.
 First, you must train a model to recognize different classes using existing images.
 Then, when the model is trained you must publish it as a service that can be consumed by applications.

+To test the capabilities of the Custom Vision service to detect objects in images, we'll use a simple command-line application that runs in the Cloud Shell.
+The same principles and functionality apply in real-world solutions, such as web sites or phone apps.

-## Create a Custom Vision resource
+## Create a *Cognitive Services* resource

-To use the Custom Vision service, you need an Azure resource that you can use to *train* a model, and a resource with which you can *publish* it for applications to use.
-The resource for either (or both) tasks can be a general **Cognitive Services** resource, or a specific **Custom Vision** resource.
-You can use the same Cognitive Services resource for each of these tasks, or you can use different resources (in the same region) for each task to manage costs separately.

-Use the following instructions to create a new **Custom Vision** resource.
+You can use the Custom Vision service by creating either a **Custom Vision** resource or a **Cognitive Services** resource.

+If you haven't already done so, create a **Cognitive Services** resource in your Azure subscription.

-1. In a new browser tab, open the Azure portal at [https://portal.azure.com](https://portal.azure.com?azure-portal=true), and sign in using the Microsoft account associated with your Azure subscription.
+1. In another browser tab, open the Azure portal at [https://portal.azure.com](https://portal.azure.com?azure-portal=true), signing in with your Microsoft account.
-2. Select the **&#65291;Create a resource** button, search for *custom vision*, and create a **Custom Vision** resource with the following settings:
+2. Click the **&#65291;Create a resource** button, search for *Cognitive Services*, and create a **Cognitive Services** resource with the following settings:
-    - **Create options**: Both
-    - **Subscription**: *Your Azure subscription*
+    - **Subscription**: *Your Azure subscription*.
-    - **Resource group**: *Create a new resource group with a unique name*
+    - **Resource group**: *Select or create a resource group with a unique name*.
+    - **Region**: *Choose any available region*:
-    - **Name**: *Enter a unique name*
+    - **Name**: *Enter a unique name*.
-    - **Training location**: *Choose any available region*
-    - **Training pricing tier**: Free F0
-    - **Prediction location**: *The same region as the training resource*
-    - **Prediction pricing tier**: Free F0
+    - **Pricing tier**: S0

-    > [!NOTE]
-    > If you already have an F0 custom vision service in your subscription, select **S0** for this one.

-3. Wait for the resources to be created, and note that two Custom Vision resources are provisioned; one for training, and another for prediction.
-You can view these by navigating to the resource group where you created them.
+    - **I confirm I have read and understood the notices**: Selected.

+3. Review and create the resource, and wait for deployment to complete.
+Then go to the deployed resource.
+4. View the **Keys and Endpoint** page for your Cognitive Services resource.
+You will need the endpoint and keys to connect from client applications.

 ## Create a Custom Vision project